Where the Transit Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Where the 1924 Mercury Transit Was Seen

-Regions seeing at least some parts of the transit: Europe, Asia, Australia, North/East Africa, North America, Much of South America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.
+Regions seeing at least some parts of the transit: Europe, Asia, Australia, Much of Africa, North America, Much of South America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.

 Who Could See the Transit